spiralout/Tracks2/README.md

 Tracks2
 =======

-New version of Tracks Event Sourcing framework
+New version of Tracks Event Sourcing framework.
+Requires PHP 5.4